 And as parents, an important responsibility we bear is to protect our children from those adult issues they have no way to comprehend.

-I let my children be children.
+You let your children be children.

 Now using My S-T-O-I-C STORYTELLING method:

 (S) How to help my children not feel my stress?

 (T) “When I was a child, I talked like a child, I thought like a child, I reasoned like a child.”
 Apostle Paul